 - Wolfe Island Road Routes – Choose from four on-road routes traversing the island.
 Maps, route and ferry information online.

 - Ontario By Bike Routes – Four routes developed by the Ontario By Bike Network.
-Starting from Wellington, routes vary in length (58, 27, 10 and 3km) with information on suggested stops along the Wine Route, Taste Trail & Arts Trail.
+Starting from Wellington in Prince Edward County, routes vary in length (58, 27, 10 and 3km) with information on suggested stops along the Wine Route, Taste Trail & Arts Trail.

 Road Routes North From Lake Ontario and St. Lawrence River